 An overriding concern for Schiff, as he expressed in an interview earlier this month: “This is a real danger, a present danger for the United States, this rise of authoritarianism, and we need to better understand it, and we need to figure out a better strategy to counter it.”

 What can we expect from the Committee going forward?

 When he was the Ranking Member (i.e. minority leader) of the Committee, Rep. Schiff made it very clear that he disapproved of the many Republican tactics when it came to the Russia investigation.
 Although the Republicans ended their investigation and issued a report, Rep. Schiff has indicated he wants to continue to look into a few things, including Russian money laundering, Donald Trump Jr.’s Trump Tower meeting, and interview various people who the Republicans didn’t talk to at all.

 He may also have the Committee look into how the president’s foreign policies intersect with Trump’s business interests, including looking into China approving patents for Trump family members.

 From Brookings: “Schiff has also indicated that he will seek to address wider issues including the rise of authoritarianism around the world and the intersection between the president’s foreign policies and the Trump family’s financial interests globally.”

 If you like podcasts, you can listen to one Rep. Schiff did at LawFare in December at this link: Congressman Adam Schiff on the future of the House Intelligence Committee

 How to stay on top of what the Committee is doing

 Check in on the News section at the Committee’s website: https://intelligence.house.gov/

-This is the second in a short series on the key House Committees.
-The first was on the Oversight Committee.
+This is the second post in a short series on the key House Committees.
+Other posts covered the Oversight Committee, the Ways and Means Committee, the Judiciary Committee, and the Financial Services Committee.